tessus/uts2ts/README.md

 `uts2ts` is a simple function that does only one thing:

-> It cnverts a unix timestamp to something slightly more useful. ;-)
+> It converts a unix timestamp to something slightly more useful. ;-)

 So why then?
-Well, it's not always warranted to pull in a myriad of dependecies when you need this one, little thingy.
+Well, it's not always warranted to pull in a myriad of dependencies when you need this one, little thingy.

 For complex time and date calculations and manipulations, please refer to the more functional complete crates [chrono] and [time].